hlecapit/hlecapit.github.io/about.md

 Applications particularly include Open Educationnal Ressources and  their easy usability for any user.

 Check the [research page](https://hlecapit.github.io/research.html) for more details on my research!

+Before that, I obtained my PhD in 2009, University of La Rochelle, France.